-(a) Consider terminating a current contract under any of the following circumstances:

-(1) Any of the circumstances giving rise to the debarment or suspension also constitute a default in the contractor's performance of the contract.

-(2) The contractor presents a significant risk to the Government in completing the contract.

-(3) The conduct that provides the cause of the suspension, proposed debarment, or debarment involved a GSA contract.

-(b) Determine which of the following is in the Government's best interest:

-(1) Terminate the contract for either convenience or cause.

-(2) Cancel under appropriate contract clauses (e.g., 552.238-73, Cancellation).

-(3) Use other available alternatives under:

-(i) FAR 3.2 and 503.2.

-(ii) FAR 3.7 and 503.7.

-(c) Before making a decision, consult with legal counsel and consider these factors:

-(1) Seriousness of the cause for debarment or suspension.

-(2) Extent of contract performance.

-(3) Potential costs of termination and reprocurement.

-(4) Need for or urgency of the requirement, contract coverage, and the impact of delay for reprocurement.

-(5) Availability of other safeguards to protect the Government's interest until completion of the contract.

-(6) Availability of alternate competitive sources to meet the requirement (e.g., other multiple award contracts, readily available commercial items, etc.).

-(d) The debarring official is the designee under FAR 9.405-1(c).
+- (a) When a contractor appears on the current EPLS, consider terminating a contract under any of the following circumstances: - (1) Any circumstances giving rise to the debarment or suspension also constitute a default in the contractor's performance of the contract. - (2) The contractor presents a significant risk to the Government in completing the contract. - (3) The conduct that provides the cause of the suspension, proposed debarment, or debarment involved a GSA contract. - (b) Before terminating a contract when a contractor appears on the current EPLS, consider the following factors: - (1) Seriousness of the cause for debarment or suspension. - (2) Extent of contract performance. - (3) Potential costs of termination and reprocurement. - (4) Need for or urgency of the requirement, contract coverage, and the impact of delay for reprocurement. - (5) Availability of other safeguards to protect the Government's interest until completion of the contract. - (6) Availability of alternate competitive sources to meet the requirement (e.g., other multiple award contracts, readily available commercial items.) - (c) The responsibilities of the agency head under FAR 9.405-1 are delegated to the GSA Suspension and Debarment Official.